 The recipe calls for Green Giant frozen mashed cauliflower.
 There are tons of frozen options these days but if you have trouble finding any in your store, you could make homemade mashed cauliflower or other keto potato substitutes like mashed turnips or radish (like in my low carb pot roast recipe).

-And if you’re not that concerned with carbs, check out the premade mashed potatoes I used in my chicken shepherd’s pie.
+And if you’re not that concerned with carbs, check out the premade mashed potatoes I used in my chicken shepherd’s pie or the blend of both potatoes and cauliflower in my mashed potatoes with hamburger gravy recipe.

 As a pro tip for assembling your low carb cottage pie, you want the mashed cauliflower warm and easy to spread and the filling cool (or even chilled).
 It makes spreading the cauliflower mash a lot easier and will prevent the cauliflower from sinking into the filling.